The Beyond Shakespeare Podcast Presents…

 The Rising to the Crown of Richard III by Himself (via Giles Fletcher) – a fairly conventional rise of the tyrant version of his story, conveniently stopping just prior to the battle itself.
 Performed by David Ault.

-The Ghost of Richard III by Christopher Brooke – a live streamed video version is available online.
-Adapted and performed by Robert Crighton during lockdown, performed in an empty Quay Theatre.
+The Ghost of Richard III by Christopher Brooke – Adapted and performed by Robert Crighton during COVID lockdown, performed in an empty Quay Theatre.
 This is a cut down version of the poem, which tells Richard’s story as from his risen ghost.
 It delves more into his character, though he is still portrayed as a villain from the off, rather than as a more rounded human being.
-There’s also a discussing episode on the poem on the podcast below.
+The live streamed video version will return online soon.